SuperOfficeDocs/superoffice-docs/docs/en/admin/options/learn/using-search-criteria.md

 ## Change search criteria

-To change a search criterion in the **Find** dialog, click it and select a different one from the list that appears.
+To change a search criterion in the Find screen, click it and select a different one from the list that appears.

 <!-- Referenced links -->
 [1]: ../../lists/learn/sale-amount-class.md